skillrepos/ccode/labs.md

 # Lab 2: Working with Claude Code Modes
 ## Lab Purpose
 Master Claude Code's operating modes — auto mode (the default since August 14, 2026), manual mode, plan mode, and bypass.
-Learn when and how to use each mode effectively for different development scenarios.
+Learn when and how to use each mode effectively, and how a `/permissions` deny rule enforces a boundary that no mode can override.

 ---
 <br><br>